Theory of multiple intelligences: Interpersonal

-Gardner believes that careers that suit those with high interpersonal intelligence include leaders, politicians, managers, teachers, clergy, counselors, social workers and sales persons.
-Mother Teresa, Martin Luther King and Lyndon Johnson are cited as historical leaders with exceptional interpersonal intelligence.
-Interpersonal combined with intrapersonal management are required for successful leaders, psychologists, life coaches and conflict negotiators.
-And obviously, team sports require specific combinations of the interpersonal and kinesthetic intelligences while individual sports emphasize the kinesthetic and intrapersonal intelligences (i.e., Tiger Woods and gymnasts).
+Gardner believes that careers that suit those with high interpersonal intelligence include leaders, politicians, managers, teachers, clergy, counselors, social workers, and sales persons.
+Mother Teresa, Martin Luther King Jr., and Lyndon B. Johnson are cited as historical leaders with exceptional interpersonal intelligence.
+Interpersonal combined with intrapersonal management is required for successful leaders, psychologists, life coaches, and conflict negotiators.
+And obviously, team sports require specific combinations of the interpersonal and kinesthetic intelligences, while individual sports emphasize the kinesthetic and intrapersonal intelligences (e.g., Tiger Woods and gymnasts).

-In theory, individuals who have high interpersonal intelligence are characterized by their sensitivity to others' moods, feelings, temperaments, motivations, and their ability to cooperate to work as part of a group.
-According to Gardner in How Are Kids Smart: Multiple Intelligences in the Classroom, "Inter- and Intra- personal intelligence is often misunderstood with being extroverted or liking other people".
+In theory, individuals with high interpersonal intelligence are characterized by their sensitivity to others' moods, feelings, temperaments, and motivations, and by their ability to work cooperatively as part of a group.
+According to Gardner in How Are Kids Smart: Multiple Intelligences in the Classroom, "inter- and intra- personal intelligence is often misunderstood with being extroverted or liking other people".
 "Those with high interpersonal intelligence communicate effectively and empathize easily with others, and may be either leaders or followers.
 They often enjoy discussion and debate."
 Gardner has equated this with emotional intelligence of Goleman.

 Intrapersonal

-This refers to having a deep and accurate understanding of the self; what one's strengths and weaknesses are, what makes one unique, being able to predict and manage one's own reactions, emotions and behaviors.
+This refers to having a deep and accurate understanding of the self; what one's strengths and weaknesses are, what makes one unique, being able to predict and manage one's own reactions, emotions, and behaviors.
 Activities associated with this intelligence include introspection and self-reflection.
-Intrapersonal skills can be categorized in at least four areas: metacognition, awareness of thoughts, management of feelings and emotions, behavior, self-management, decision-making and judgment.
+Intrapersonal skills can be categorized into at least four areas: metacognition; awareness of thoughts; management of feelings and emotions; behavior; self-management; decision-making; and judgment.

-Deficits in intrapersonal understanding are described as anosognosia, depersonalization, dissociation and self-dysregulation (ADHD).
+Deficits in intrapersonal understanding are described as anosognosia, depersonalization, dissociation, and self-dysregulation as seen in, for example, attention deficit hyperactivity disorder (ADHD).

-Leaders and people in high stress occupations need well developed intrapersonal skills, e.g., pilots, police and firefighters, entrepreneurs, middle managers, first responders and health care providers.
-Mahatma Gandhi, Jesus and Martin Luther King Jr. are all noted for their strong self-awareness.
-Deficits in intrapersonal understanding may be correlated with ADHD, substance abuse and emotional disturbances (mid-life crisis, etc.).
+Leaders and people in high-stress occupations need well-developed intrapersonal skills, e.g., pilots, police, firefighters, entrepreneurs, middle managers, first responders, and health care providers.
+Mahatma Gandhi, Jesus of Nazareth, and Martin Luther King Jr. are all noted for their strong self-awareness.
+Deficits in intrapersonal understanding may be correlated with ADHD, substance abuse, and emotional disturbances (as seen in, e.g., a midlife crisis).

-Intrapersonal intelligence may be correlated with concepts such as self-confidence, introspection and self-efficacy but it should not be confused with personality styles/preferences such as narcissism, self-esteem, introversion or shyness.
-High level performance in many demanding professions and roles requires exceptional intrapersonal intelligence: Olympic athletes, professional golfers, stage performers, CEOs, crisis managers.
+Intrapersonal intelligence may be correlated with concepts such as self-confidence, introspection, and self-efficacy, but it should not be confused with personality traits such as narcissism, self-esteem, introversion, or shyness.
+High-level performance in many demanding professions and roles requires exceptional intrapersonal intelligence: Olympic athletes, professional golfers, stage performers, CEOs, and crisis managers.